-Learn currency trading – First: Learn!
-ETFs are speculative, stocks are more speculative, currency trading is to stay with it all the time.
+Learn currency trading – First step first!
+Learn!
+ETFs are speculative, stocks are more speculative, currency trading means staying with it all the time.
 Financial news, price development.
 For beginners, this means building understanding step by step.
 What is it about?
 The foreign exchange market (currency market), or Forex (FX) for short, is a decentralized marketplace where you can buy different currencies (dollars, euros, etc.).
 Trading is not done on a central exchange, but in the interbank market (OTC) and via apps.
 Let’s start with a simple example, what is currency trading?
 How can you profit from currency trading?
 Buy, sell, hold – central terms of the stock exchange, you also have their validity in currency trading.
 However, with much faster frequency.
 Here you learn what it’s all about.

-For beginners and novices, getting started in forex trading / currency trading / currency trading is relatively easy.
+For beginners and novices, getting started in forex trading / currency trading is relatively easy.
 You can get in without much capital, even via app.

 Many are familiar with the stock market, stocks and ETFs.
 But, how often have you heard about currency trading?
 Very few have experience in this particular area.
 How does trading with different currencies, from Euro (EU) to Dollar (USA) work or how do you earn money with it?